cigroup-ol/metaopt/docs/getting_started.rst

 sure that your objective function can run in parallel by avoiding global state and similar things.

-OrgES can both maximize and minimize objective functions.
-To do this, the :func:`orges.core.retuns.maximize` and :func:`orges.core.retuns.minimize` decorators can be used.
+MetaOpt can both maximize and minimize objective functions.
+To do this, the :func:`metaopt.core.retuns.maximize` and :func:`metaopt.core.retuns.minimize` decorators can be used.
 For example, to maximize the objective function, we use the `maximize` decorator as follows.

 .. code-block:: python

-    from orges.core.returns import maximize
+    from metaopt.core.returns import maximize
-    from orges.core import param
+    from metaopt.core import param

     @maximize("Fitness") # Also give the return value a descriptive name
     @param.int("a", interval=[-10, 10])